 as it was then), 24th June 1959

-According to a letter by Maulana Abdul Haq Vidyarthi, reported in Paigham Sulh (8 July 1959, p.
-3 and 10), he left Suriname for Trinidad on 24 June 1959, where he would stay for one week and then go to San Francisco.
+According to another of his reports in Paigham Sulh (8 July 1959, p.
+3 with brief continuation on p.
+10, col. 2), sent from Trinidad, he left Suriname for Trinidad on 24 June 1959, where he would stay for one week and then return to San Francisco.
 One day before his departure from Suriname, he was given a farewell party attended by leading citizens of the city.
 At his departure there was a crowd of one thousand men and women to bid him farewell at the airport, located some 30 miles from the capital Paramaribo.

 The photographs shown below were sent by Maulana Abdul Haq Vidyarthi to his daughter Mrs Akhtar Aziz, and are now in possession of the creator of this website, Dr Zahid Aziz.
 The first set of eight photographs shown below carry hand-written captions, either on the reverse side or on the front.
 These show that the photos were taken on 24 June 1959.
 Some give the location as Zandrey field, the main airport in Suriname.
 One photo mentions the location as Zorg & Hoop, a small airport located within the capital Paramaribo.